aenneb/aenneb.github.io/index.md

 I also aim to make my approach interdisciplinary by collaborating with philosophers at the Einstein Group in Berlin.

 I'm enthusiastic about taking the 'hard' science of aesthetics to the public!
-Most recently, I have been writing for the German magazine *Gehirn und Geist* and interviewed with the [SASS (Super Awesome Science Show) podcast] (https://omny.fm/shows/super-awesome-science-show/blind-to-beauty).
+Most recently, I have been writing for the German magazine *Gehirn und Geist* and interviewed with the [SASS podcast] (https://omny.fm/shows/super-awesome-science-show/blind-to-beauty).
 I try to keep tweeting as [@aabrielma] (https://twitter.com/aabrielma).
 You'll find some of my interviews about specific articles below.